1 RIGHTS AND PRIVILEGES OF MEMBERS

 11 ABANDONED BOATS

-It is the responsibility of the last member leaving the premises to ensure that the clubhouse, spar locker and main gates are securely locked.
+It is the responsibility of the last member leaving the premises to ensure that the Clubhouse, all training facilities, spar /gear locker and the main gates are securely locked.

 13 SAILING TUITION

-It is not permitted for any club members or guests to personally charge any member or guest for sailing or sailing tuition on the water.
+It is not permitted for any Club members or guests to personally charge any member or guest for sailing or sailing tuition on the water except when requested to do so by the Management Committee.

 14 AVOIDING COLLISIONS

-Outside club organised racing times the International Regulations for Preventing Collisions shall govern all boats.
+Outside Club organised racing times the International Regulations for Preventing Collisions shall govern all boats on the water.

 15 REGISTRATION NUMBER